arijit-m/fab-yield-defect-metrology-analytics/README.md

   entirely and generate number series with recursive CTEs, which are portable across every version.
 Portability chosen over a newer convenience.

+- **A point-check misses a subtle shift — by design.** The SPC stage returns *zero* points outside ±3σ, which is easy to misread as "no signal."
+It is the
+  opposite: the planted shift is deliberately smaller than one sigma, so the correct detector is a group-mean comparison, not an individual-point rule.
+The analysis reports both and explains why the point-check is blind here — the same reason real fabs run Western-Electric-style run rules alongside limit checks.

-- **Data-quality cross-checks are built into the schema and verified.** The schema stores each inspection's reported `defect_count` *and* the individual defect rows, specifically so the two can be reconciled:
-  `SUM(defect_count)` must equal `COUNT(*)` over the `defects` table.
-After generation the two match exactly (≈6,300 = ≈6,300), which proves the count-to-rows expansion produced neither orphans nor duplicates.
+- **Data-quality cross-checks are built into the schema and verified.** The schema stores each inspection's reported `defect_count` *and* the individual defect rows, specifically so the two can be reconciled: `SUM(defect_count)` must equal `COUNT(*)` over the `defects` table.
+After generation the two match exactly, which proves the count-to-rows expansion produced neither orphans nor duplicates.
 The die grid is checked the same way — every one of the 1,500 wafers has exactly 144 dies, no more, no fewer.

 - **Never hard-code a generated ID.** Because primary keys are `IDENTITY`-assigned and land in non-obvious order (wafer #2 is not slot 2 of lot 1 — it's slot 1 of